 1818 830 acres of ‘waste land’ enclosed at Norwood.
 1,000 inhabitants, 160 houses.

-1820 A chapel in Chapel Road, Lower Norwood opened and built on land donated by Mr. Salter.
+1820 A chapel in Chapel Road, Lower Norwood built on land donated by Mr. Salter was opened.
 The Lower Norwood Nonconformist Day School was opened.
 A Dr. Leese held pastures in Upper and Lower Norwood.

 1822 Parish church of St. Luke’s, Lower Norwood, built.